-If you are able to connect with clients using telehealth or telephone, you may continue to do so, as appropriate.
-While these services have largely been suspended, your work is critical to addressing the adverse impact of alcohol and drug use on individuals and communities and reducing the likelihood that youth, young adults, and adults need SUD treatment.
-Whatever you can safely do to support the many needs of the public at this time is appreciated.
+Your work continues to remain critical in addressing the adverse impact of alcohol and drug use on individuals and communities and reducing the likelihood that youth, young adults, and adults need SUD treatment services.
 See DPH's Guidance for Non-Residential Substance Use Settings for more detailed information.